Micah-L/Nearest-Neighbors/README.md

 ## Input

 The input file must be of the following form: The first `k` lines contain coordinates of each node, indexed by their ID (going from `1` to `k`) and separated by spaces.
 The last line is the search radius `r`.
+See the example input files.

 ## Output